mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 worlds.
 The courier design gives priority to transport of important personnel, such as government officials on diplomatic missions.
-The Yetsasl’s role often takes it outside the Consulate and it is the Zhodani vessel most commonly encountered in the Imperium.
+The Yetsasl's role often takes it outside the Consulate and it is the Zhodani vessel most commonly encountered in the Imperium.
 Yetsasls are